 - All those 50 years of age and over

 The government aims to vaccinate all UK adults with a first dose by the end of July 2021.

-With many millions to vaccinate in the UK, production of the vaccines only just underway and further vaccines awaiting regulatory approval, it may be several months before everyone in the UK who can benefit from vaccination is fully vaccinated.
+With many millions to vaccinate in the UK, production of the vaccines only just underway and further vaccines awaiting regulatory approval, it may be several months before everyone in the UK is fully vaccinated.
 In the meantime, we can still protect ourselves and each other by following social distancing guidelines.
 You can remind yourself of these here.